datakind/uwwi-datadive-dec-22/service_accessibility/README.md

-Date: Dec 4
-Author: Sashka Warner
-Description:

-Service accessibility EDA:
+## Service accessibility EDA
-Exploration of service accessibility and connecting call volume and call outcome.
+#### Exploration of service accessibility and connecting call volume and call outcome.

 - `data/` contains some cleaned data sites relevant to calculating distances from clients to sites
 - `findservices/` contains Django project for an interactive web app to find closest 'N' sites to a given address using Google Maps API and site data